leonWarscheck/blog/src/features/symbol-trainer/README.md

 const selectEndTime = state => state.endTime;

-// composing "direct accessing" selectors and calculating new values
+// composing selectors to calculate new values
 // from them, which don't neccessarily have to be stored in state export const selectCurrentWpm = state => {
   const endTime = selectEndTime(state);